TakingITGlobal/a11ize/README.md

 abide by their licensing rules if you choose to use Open Dyslexic in your own projects.

+## Contributing

+### Translations & i18n

+If you're able to translate the text in a11ize to another language, please make a PR with the new YAML file of translations.
+Example YAML files are in `src/i18n/en.yml`.
+The translated text should match to the appropriate key, with the language code as the filename.

 ## To-do

 - [ ] Write tests (Help needed!)